homelessmutt/READ.ME/README.md

 StraightDemi .
 Male .
 7teen

-my friend convinced me to make this so here i am.
+my girlfriend convinced me to make this so here i am.

 pls be patient with me i am new to everything.